The winners of the 2018 annual CICSA Awards are:

 Male crew of the year (Demonstrating outstanding performance or improvement as crew): Antoine Pacarar from McGill Sailing Team

 Antoine is a sailor who exemplifies the power of dedication to performance.
 For four years he has been committed to every practice, fitness session, team social event and meeting to manage the McGill Sailing Team.
 Antonine served as the President for two years and during that time, helped cultivate a team that reached a new level of athleticism and sportsmanship.
-Julien was well worth the the effort and together the two helped bring home the CICSA cup to McGill this season.
+His hard work on the water with his skipper Julien Brunet was well worth the the effort and together the two helped bring home the CICSA cup to McGill this season.
 As Antoine graduates this spring, we wish him well and know there is no one more deserving of this award.

 The winners of the 2017 annual CICSA Awards are: